Fall 2014 Meetings

 SGA Representative: Kevin Kerwin

-Qualifications: Must be a member of Psi Beta and able to attend all Executive and General Meetings
+Qualifications: Must be a member of Psi Beta and able to attend all General Meetings

 Advisor: Cynthia (Cyndi) Cornejo, PsyD, Assistant Professor Psychology